mlpack/mlpack/doc/user/bindings/cli.md

         [--output_model_file <string>]
 ```

 An implementation of range search with single-tree and dual-tree algorithms.
 Given a set of reference points and a set of query points and a range, this can find the set of reference points within the desired range for each query point, and any trees built during the computation can be saved for reuse with future range searches.
-[Detailed documentation](#range_search_detailed-documentation)
+[Detailed documentation](#range_search_detailed-documentation).